KabukiStarship/Script2/docs/ascii_data_specification_rfc.md

 ## 2.8 Objects

-ASCII Objects shall be composed of contiguous memory and begin with an 8, 16, 32 or 64-bit unsigned integer that specifies the object's size in bytes.
+ASCII Objects shall be composed of contiguous memory and begin with an 8, 16, 32 or 64-bit signed integer that specifies the object's size in bytes; this requirement is to reduce ROM size.

 ### 2.11.a Object Type Table